wyhinton/wyhinton.github.io/_posts/2025-11-11-Customizing-Plinky-Synth-Firmware.md

 Note that here, we're already working with a flashed Plinky, so we don't need to worry about building the bootloader.
 We just need to rename plink0B4.uf2 to `CURRENT.uf2`, then load it on to the Plinky as per the [firmware update instructions](https://plinkysynth.com/firmware/).

-Once it's all loaded up (MAKE SURE WHEN YOU LOAD THE FIRMWARE YOU HAVE DISCONNECTED ALL BUT THE USB CABLES), once we reconnect it we can see our CC120 message is controlling our preset.
+Once it's all loaded up (*MAKE SURE WHEN YOU LOAD THE FIRMWARE YOU HAVE DISCONNECTED ALL BUT THE USB CABLE*), once we reconnect our MIDI input we  can see our CC120 message is now interactively scrolling through the Plinky presets.

 <div style="display: flex; gap: 20px; margin: 20px 0; justify-content: center;">
 <div style="flex: 1; text-align: center;">